jbavari/jbavari.github.io/source/_posts/2015-12-15-scoreboard-forms-in-react-and-angular-2.markdown

 * The differences between the two
 * Pros and Cons of each (in my eyes)

+All of the source code is available on my Github profile in the [scoreboard-form](https://github.com/jbavari/scoreboard-form) repository.

 # The Scoreboard Form

 A scoreboard is simple - you'll enter the two team names, then specify a touchdown or field goal for either team.